CraftTheBlade/HarryPotterMagicCasterWandApp/README.md

 It is not made by, connected to, or endorsed by Warner Bros., Harry Potter, or the official Magic Caster app.

-This is a fan-made / experimental tool for learning, Bluetooth testing, and personal wand-control projects.

 ---

 ## Requirements